makoto/Coke/README.md

 - There are a few pending specs for testing edge case on highlighting coke related tweets.
 - There may be one failing spec (./spec/models/tweet_spec.rb:16:).
 Did not have time to debug
+- I was supposed to store original tweets into Tweet.body but forgot about it.

+## Architecture choice

+- Ruby On Rails, because that's the one I am familier with the most.
+I was thinking about making a bit more js heavy and hopefully using something like Cucumbeer for end-to-end test but ran out of time.
+- I occasionary use MongoDB to store API data but decided not to becaseu I was less familier with it.

 ## Some considerations